Alfacar

 The town is most famous for the death of poet and dramatist, Federico García Lorca, born 1898 in nearby (23 km) Fuente Vaqueros.
-On 19 August 1936, at the beginning of the Spanish Civil War, Nationalist forces detained him; he was subsequently shot during the early morning at a location between Alfacar and the neighbouring village of Víznar.
+On 19 August 1936, at the beginning of the Spanish Civil War, Nationalist forces detained him.
+He was subsequently shot during the early morning at a location between Alfacar and the neighbouring village of Víznar.
 The circumstances of his assassination and the location of his grave remain a controversy.

 The town of Alfacar has grown considerably from its ancient centre.
 It has recently suffered from the economic crisis and many construction projects remain unfinished, while various businesses have been forced to close.
 There is evidence of regeneration with new shops and restaurants opening, and Alfacar is renowned throughout the region for its famous bakeries which probably date back to Arab times and provide many shops in Granada with fresh daily bread.
 Alfacar is well provided with shops, a medical centre, theatre, sports centre and many other facilities.
 However, what remains of the historic centre of the town is under serious threat from neglect and redevelopment.
 An example is the 15th-16th century Arco de Somera, an ancient store room situated above an arched alleyway, which is urgently in need of stabilization.

-The countryside around Alfacar abounds with wildlife including Iberian ibex, wild cat and wild boar, and in spring one can find many species of orchids, bulbs and other wild flowers.
+The countryside around Alfacar abounds with wildlife including Iberian ibex, wildcat and wild boar, and in spring one can find many species of orchids, bulbs and other wild flowers.
 The adjacent protected region of Sierra de Huétor has an excellent visitors centre and is a popular destination for walkers.
 There are extensive regenerated pine forests, large areas of native evergreen oaks and the rare Spanish conifer, Abies pinsapo, has been reintroduced here.
 Alfacar is also famous for the blue butterfly Lysandra bellargus ssp. alfacariensis, that was first identified in the area.